 D17.
 Third, we would expect a commercial institution to be constantly looking to roll out new products and services to serve its customers better and to generate more revenues.
-And in doing so, it will catalyse innovation in the private sector market for crossborder financing.
-By drawing cross-border financing opportunities to Singapore, the institution will encourage existing players to strengthen their teams here while attracting new market participants.
+In doing so, it will catalyse innovation in the private sector market for cross-border financing.
+By drawing cross-border financing opportunities to Singapore, the institution will also encourage existing players to strengthen their teams here while attracting new market participants.